 Protecting Seniors from Financial Abuse

-As our population continues to age and grow, a myriad of social and economic issues face the more than 3 million people over the age of 65 living in Texas today.
-These include financial abuse, limited housing, limited mental health care options, and guardianship concerns.
-Texas Appleseed partnered with Baker Botts LLP to do initial research to determine what issues are most pressing for Texas' seniors and identified the issues of financial exploitation and housing/home care.
+The population of older adults in Texas is growing.
+Today, more than 4 million people over the age of 65 live in our state.
+Texas seniors face a myriad of social and economic issues, including financial abuse, limited access to affordable housing, limited mental health care options, and guardianship concerns.
+Texas Appleseed partnered with Baker Botts LLP to conduct initial research to determine what issues are most pressing for Texas' seniors and identified the issues of financial exploitation and housing/home care.
 Our primary resource, produced in partnership with AARP Texas, addresses the issue of financial exploitation — consumer-friendly guides that are easy to understand and explain common terms financial caregivers would need to know.

 Team Members